jgarcia1599/ARt/README.md

 # Documentation

 ## Description
 For my Intro to IM final project, I wanted to delve into something I have been afraid of delving into in the past: server-side programming with Node.js.
 After talking with my professor, he agreed to let me take on this challenge instead of connecting Arduino and Processing ( which I proved to myself I can do in this previous <a href="https://github.com/jgarcia1599/IntrotoIM_Summer2020/tree/master/hw_June21">assignment</a>).
 Similar to how we were supposed to use serial communication to communicate between an Arduino microcontroller and a Processing sketch, I decided to use web sockets to communicate between a Node.js server and the clients connected to said server.
 As a result, I created ARt, a tool that lets artists and art enthusiasts create simple art pieces over the Internet.
-Inspired by a remote-first era, I envisioned a future wheree everything can take place online, even art!
+Inspired by a remote-first era, I envisioned a future where everything can take place online, even art!
 To spice it up a notch, I decided to let the users of the app use their body for artistic self expression by using body pose tracking using Posenet.

 ## Process and Implementation

+### Processing and Posenet Side (Front-end)
+The front-end of this web app is a simple processing sketch wrapped up in a DOM element that is styled using the Bootstrap Library.
+There is also a landing page where users can choose the room they want to join.

+### Nodejs Part (Back-end)

 ## Future Improvements